 GeneCards Summary for L1CAM Gene

 L1CAM (L1 Cell Adhesion Molecule) is a Protein Coding gene.
-Diseases associated with L1CAM include masa syndrome and spastic paraplegia 1.
-Among its related pathways are L1CAM interactions and Hemostasis.
-GO annotations related to this gene include identical protein binding and protein self-association.
-An important paralog of this gene is PRTG.
+Diseases associated with L1CAM include Masa Syndrome and Corpus Callosum, Partial Agenesis Of, X-Linked.
+Among its related pathways are Neuroscience and Cell surface interactions at the vascular wall.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and protein self-association.
+An important paralog of this gene is CHL1.